Upgrading DSA keys

 To enable support for DSA in the graphical SSH Client, you can enable the DSA algorithm on the SSH tab, under Host keys.

 To enable support for DSA in command line clients including sftpc, stnlc, stermc, sexec, you can use a profile in which DSA has been enabled, using the -profile=... parameter.
-Alternately, you can enable DSA explicitly by including "DSA" in the -hkey=... parameter.
+Alternately, you can enable DSA with the parameter -hkeyMod=DSA.